jpbbroncos53/CS3400-ASSIGNMENT3/README.md

 _Stuart on 10/31 @ 1:30PM_

 I'm pretty sure deleteByClicking is done.
-I was able to remove some global variables and now they don't need to be stored in an array
+I was able to remove some global variables and now they don't need to be stored in an array.
+The dialog box still needs to be styled

 _Stuart on 10/31 @ 12:30PM_